-The rear awning is electrically operated and includes a manual over-ride crank handle in the event of power failure.
+The rear awning is electrically operated and includes the ability to manually close in the event of power failure.
 This awning also includes a built-in LED light strip to provide ambient patio lighting.
-Please refer to additional user literature included in your owner information packet.
+Additional support documentation can be downloaded on the Dometic website.